xiix0/scam/README.md

-If your life was a horse, you'd have to shoot it.
+This life is yours.
+Some of it was given to you; the rest, you made yourself.